cybergrrl/scoutaloud/content/projects/xmas-movie-discovery/films/a_nutcracker_christmas_2016.md

 description = """When her niece is cast in The Philadelphia Ballet’s production of the Nutcracker, a jaded ex-ballerina is forced to come to terms with the life and love she left behind.""" year = "2016"
 [taxonomies]
-xmas_genres = ['TV Movie', 'Hallmark', 'Family', 'Drama', 'Romance'] [extra] film_url = """https://letterboxd.com/film/a-nutcracker-christmas/"""
+xmas_genres = ['TV Movie', 'Family', 'Romance', 'Drama', 'Hallmark'] [extra] film_url = """https://letterboxd.com/film/a-nutcracker-christmas/"""
 tmdb_poster_path = """/ivwinAszWqxsi3WwwdLOKmhz3Ad.jpg"""